Typhoon Fitow

-Typhoon Fitow, known in the Philippines as Typhoon Quedan, was the strongest typhoon to make landfall in Mainland China during October since 1949.
-The 21st named storm of the 2013 Pacific typhoon season, Fitow developed on September 29 to the east of the Philippines.
-It initially tracked north-northwestward, gradually intensifying into a tropical storm and later to typhoon status, or with winds of at least 120 kph.
-Fitow later turned more to the west-northwest due to an intensifying ridge to the east, bringing the typhoon over the Ryukyu Islands with peak winds of 140 kph on October 5.
-The next day, the typhoon struck China at Fuding in Fujian province.
-Fitow quickly weakened over land, dissipating on October 7.
+Typhoon Fitow, known in the Philippines as Typhoon Quedan, was the strongest typhoon to make landfall in mainland China during October since 2007.
+The twenty-first named storm of the extremely active 2013 Pacific typhoon season, Fitow developed on September 29 to the east of the Philippines.
+It initially tracked north-northwestward, gradually intensifying into a tropical storm and later to typhoon status, with winds of at least 120 kph.
+Fitow later turned west-northwest due to an intensifying ridge to the east, bringing the typhoon over the Ryukyu Islands, with peak winds of 140 kph on October 5.
+The next day, the typhoon made landfall China in Fuding, Fujian Province, before eventually quickly weakening over land and dissipating on October 7.

-Across its path, Fitow spurred many airlines to cancel flights and caused other transport disruptions.
-In Japan, the typhoon damaged 1,464 houses and left about 6,800 households without power on Miyako-jima.
+Across its path, Fitow prompted many airlines to cancel flights and caused other transport disruptions.
+In Japan, the typhoon damaged 1,464 houses and left about 6,800 households without power on Miyako Island.
 Heavy rainfall in Taiwan flooded houses and caused mudslides that closed two highways.
-Damage was heaviest in Fujian and Zhejiang provinces in China near where Fitow struck.
-In the latter province, rainfall peaked at 803 mm in Yuyao, which flooded 70% of the town with up to 3 m of waters; as a result, the floods were the worst in a century for Yuyao, which disrupted aid distribution in the storm's aftermath.
+The damage was the heaviest in Fujian and Zhejiang provinces in China, which was near where Fitow made landfall.
+In Zhejiang, total rainfall peaked at 803 mm in Yuyao, which flooded 70% of the town with up to 3 m of waters; as a result, the city received the worst flooding in a century, which disrupted aid distribution in the storm's aftermath.
 Across China, Fitow damaged about 95,000 houses and left at least 159,000 other houses without power.
-The storm also flooded about 75000 ha of fields and killed thousands of fish at fish farms.
-The damage in the country reached ¥63.14 billion (2013 RMB, $10.3 billion USD), of which ¥6 billion (RMB, US$1 billion) was from insured losses, totaling up to ¥69.14 billion (RMB, $10.4 billion in 2013 USD), making it the costliest event on record.
-There were also 12 deaths in China, eight of them related to electrocutions.
+The storm also flooded about 75000 ha of fields and killed thousands of fish in fish farms.
+Damages in the country reached CN¥63.14 billion (US$10.3 billion), and along with CN¥6 billion (US$1 billion) from insured losses, the total economic damages were CN¥69.14 billion (US$10.4 billion), making it, at the time, the costliest tropical cyclone on record until it was surpassed by Typhoon Doksuri in 2023 and Typhoon Yagi in 2024.
+An additional 12 fatalities were also reported, with eight of them related to electrocutions.